USAJOBS/openopps-help/what-is-new/index.md

 *	Fixed the layout of the USAJOBS logo in the internship emails.

-## Changes made June 29, 2018
-We made the following changes:

-### Enhancements
-* Updated the account registration process to only allow a federal email address.
-* Added total number of opportunities to the top of the search results page.
-* Updated the search results page to only display 10 opportunities per page.
-* Incorporated keyword search features.
-* Separated and relabeled skills and interests on the profile page.
-* Added a new email to let opportunity creators know when someone has applied to their opportunity.
-* Enhanced administrative functions.
-* Enhanced the site navigation.
-* Added a character limit of 35 for any new skills entered on an opportunity.
-* Added a help feature to the 'create an opportunity' process to explain the 'continuing accepting applicants' toggle.

-### Bug fixes
-We fixed:

-* Various mobile and desktop display issues.
-* Error handing on the Create account and Create opportunity pages.
-* Issues with photo upload page refresh on the Profile page.
-* An issue with deleting comments from opportunities for some users.
-* The location table—it no longer allows duplicate locations to be added and displayed.
-* The profile link for an applicant or participant—it’s now clickable by the opportunity creator.
-* The "duplicate opportunity" feature—it now copies all fields on the opportunity over.

 ## Changes made May 18, 2018
 We made the following changes: